csiro-data-school/hpc/_episodes/04-Running_jobs.md

 uses 2 CPUs for instance, we could use the following command:

 ~~~
-srun -c 2 echo "This job will use 2 CPUs."
+srun --cpus-per-task=2 echo "This task will use 2 CPUs."
 ~~~
 {: .language-bash}
 ~~~
-This job will use 2 CPUs.
+This task will use 2 CPUs.
 ~~~
 {: .output}